This week inHusker history

-1972: Bob Devaney finds he has a booster in Colorado coach Eddie Crowder, who says Devaney was slighted in voting for Coach of the Year.
+1972: Bob Devaney finds he has an advocate in Colorado coach Eddie Crowder, who says Devaney was slighted in voting for Coach of the Year.
 Crowder calls for a better system, saying the current one used by the Football Coaches of America is stacked in favor of coaches in the South and Southeast.

 «1977: Bill Myles, a five-year assistant at Nebraska, joins Woody Hayes' staff at Ohio State.
 Myles eventually would become an associate athletic director for the Buckeyes, and in 1991 he would be one of three candidates interviewed for the Nebraska A.D. job that went to Bill Byrne. | 2004 interview